 Referrals aren’t quite as common in sports betting as they are on horse race betting sites or online casinos.
 However, with Tennessee’s online-only approach, word of mouth and referrals could translate to new business for operators.

-Refer a friend bonuses credit your account once a friend uses your link or email invite to sign up for a sportsbook and make a deposit.
-The bonus range varies, but it’s usually a small amount around $10 per referral.
+Refer a friend bonuses credit your account once a friend uses your link or email invite to sign up for a sportsbook and make a deposit or a wager.
+The bonus range varies, usually getting you and the referred bettor $50 to $100 either in site credit or as a single free bet.

 No Deposit Bonus